hsiunga/hsiunga.github.io/index.md

 I'm a PhD candidate at Duke University studying how our motivational states direct our information seeking decisions.
 I joined Duke through the [Cognitive Neuroscience Admitting Program (CNAP)](https://dibs.duke.edu/education/graduate/cnap) in 2017.

 Before coming to Duke, I graduated from the University of Maryland, College Park in 2015, where I worked with [Dr. Tracy Riggins](http://ncdl.umd.edu/index.html) examining the development of episodic memory in children.
-I, then, spent two years working at the National Institutes of Mental Health with [Drs.
+I then spent two years working at the National Institutes of Mental Health with [Drs.
 Christian Grillon and Monique Ernst](https://www.nimh.nih.gov/research/research-conducted-at-nimh/research-areas/clinics-and-labs/snfa) studying the impact of anxiety of learning and memory.

 ----